 Many times, as teachers, we begin writing instruction by asking students to write words such as their name.
 Writing begins long before students have any concept of letter sounds or spelling.
 If a student is developmentally a scribbler, then it is important to encourage this.
-Here is an (broken link) online module to guide you through the stages of writing.
+Here is an online module to guide you through the stages of writing.

 3) Offer Meaningful Writing Prompts and Activities